saimon24/federated-capacitor-app/README.md

 npx cap sync
 ```

-This will build all MFEs and combine them in our Capacitor Super app!
+This will build all MFEs and combine them in our Capacitor super app!

 ## Preview
 <div style="display: flex; flex-direction: 'row';">